 Where We Are Located

 The Armstrong campus is located in the coastal city of Savannah, one of the south’s most beautiful and historic cities.
-Although Savannah is famous for its large historic district and oak-shaded public squares, it also provides an active nightlife, excellent restaurants, shopping, several theaters and music venues, museums, minor league baseball, lovely parks, and dozens of art galleries.
-Slightly farther afield, the cities of Charleston, Jacksonville, and Atlanta are all within three hours of campus.
+Although Savannah is famous for its large historic district and oak-shaded public squares, it also provides an active nightlife, excellent restaurants, shopping, several theaters and music venues, museums, lovely parks, and dozens of art galleries.
+Savannah has easy access to Georgia’s barrier islands and coastal marshes.

+Slightly farther afield, the cities of Charleston, Jacksonville, and Atlanta are all within three hours of our campuses.
 Stretching from Tybee Island just to the east of Savannah to Cumberland Island 100 miles to the south, Georgia’s largely undeveloped barrier islands offer unspoiled beaches, productive estuaries, and rich maritime forests.
 There are abundant opportunities for camping, wilderness backpacking, hiking, boating, fishing, birding, or just pursuing coastal Georgia’s rich natural and cultural history.
 Southeast Georgia is characterized by extensive pine forests, meandering cypress-lined rivers, vast salt marshes, and wide beaches.
 A mild climate and abundant rainfall make this one of the most biodiverse areas in the United States.
 Winters are mild and pleasant; spring and fall are delightfully long.
 Most rain falls during brief summer thunderstorms.

-Last updated: 11/6/2017
+Last updated: 4/3/2019